aforward9600/pokemonpalette/README.md

 	- The byte cap on the exp result means that certain growth rates may have a level cap
 	- For example, the "slow" growth rate is theorized to cap at level 237
   - Trainer battle prize money uses 3 bytes instead of 2, lifting the 9999 cap on winnings
+  - Adjusted daycare to allow exp values over $500000
+  - Allow up to 8 digits when displaying experience on the status screen

 #CREDITS / SPECIAL THANKS: